 Will Galesburg Promise cover tuition for dual credit courses?

-No. Students must have graduated from Galesburg High School.
+No. Students must have graduated from Galesburg High School (includes Costa attendance), Galesburg Christian School or Home School in City of Galesburg with documentation.
 Grades from high school dual credit courses are counted in your college grade point average when being reviewed for Galesburg Promise.

 Will summer classes be covered by Galesburg Promise?

 Yes.
 However, students must attend the previous spring semester in the Promise Program in order to qualify for summer session funds.